sam0287/sam0287.github.io/README.md

-# Github Pages - Dr Samuel Livingstone
+# Github Pages - Samuel Livingstone
-This is the repository of HTML lecture notes/research level tutorials of Dr Samuel Livingstone, Lecturer in Statistical Science at University College London.
+This is the repository of HTML lecture notes/research level tutorials of Samuel Livingstone, Lecturer in Statistical Science at University College London.

 ## Contents